chrisshen168/MS460_Agent-based-Modeling-COVID-19-Pandemic/README.md

 In summary, users can interact with the model through the interface, adjusting parameters using slides.
 Monitors provide real-time feedback during the simulation.
 The code in the Code tab defines the underlying logic of the model.
 BehaviorSpace enables the systematic exploration of different scenarios.
 The results are a combination of these elements, providing insights into how the model behaves under various conditions.

 ## The html files included in the repo cannot be viewed directly unless downloaded locally.
-Example screenshots from html files are now provided as listed in the sections below.
+Example screenshots in these html files to explain the setup and key findings are now listed in the sections below.
 ## Findings and recommendations
 This research employs Agent-Based Modeling (ABM) through NetLogo to assess vaccination, mask-wearing, and healthcare capacity's impact on pandemic dynamics.
 Findings indicate that increased vaccination rates, mask usage, and improved hospital capacity effectively mitigate disease spread and reduce fatalities.
 The recommendation is to advocate for these measures not only in the context of COVID-19 but also for combating other infectious diseases.
 Supporting agent-based modeling studies in healthcare is also advised for enhanced preparedness and response strategies.
 ## Color setup